fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/01_hello_world_explanation.md

 ## braces

 `{` and `}` represent scope.
 Braces are an important part of C++ language (and many other derivatives of C language syntax) and will be used every time something needs to be specified how many code it covers.
+Here, main function consists of 2 lines.

 ## `std::cout`